Kaushik-Paul/Stock-Picker/README.md

 - Picks the best candidate for investment with a clear, markdown report
 - Emails the full HTML report to you

 The app uses a Gradio UI backed by a CrewAI pipeline with multiple agents and tools.
-It relies on OpenRouter-hosted LLMs and Brave Search for web data.
+It relies on OpenRouter-hosted LLMs (DeepSeek Chat v3.1 by default) and Brave Search for web data.

 ## Live Demo
 - Access the hosted app on Hugging Face: https://huggingface.co/spaces/kaushikpaul/Stock-Picker